PeriHub/PeriLab.jl/README.md

 - ✂️ **Distribution logic**: As part of its ongoing development, PeriLab will continue to incorporate new distribution logic for improved performance and reduced computational resources.

 - 🏎️ **Optimizations**: As part of its ongoing development, PeriLab will continue to focus on optimizing the simulation process by incorporating new techniques like parallel optimization algorithms for improved efficiency and reduced computational resources.

-- 🦿 **CUDA support**: We are planning to support GPU acceleration for improved performance and reduced computational resources.

 Feel free to contribute and help us make PeriLab even better! 🙌